The Insider : The Movie

 Or so the film tells it.
 The film is accurate in its broad strokes.
 Wigand did indeed reveal secrets from the Brown & Williamson laboratories that eventually led to a $246 billion settlement of suits brought against the tobacco industry by all 50 states.
 "60 Minutes" did eventually air the story, after delays and soul-searching.
 And reporting by the Wall Street Journal was instrumental in easing the network's decision to air the piece.

 But there are ways in which the film is misleading, according to a helpful article in the magazine Brill's Content.
 Mike Wallace was more of a fighter, less Bergman's puppet.
 "60 Minutes" executive producer Don Hewitt didn't willingly cave in to corporate pressure, but was powerless.
 The Wall Street Journal's coverage was not manipulated by Bergman, but was independent (and won a Pulitzer Prize).
 Bergman didn't mastermind a key Mississippi lawsuit or leak a crucial deposition.
 And the tobacco industry did not necessarily make death threats against Wigand (his former wife believes he put a bullet in his mailbox himself).
-There's also a major distraction involving an investment by the principals in a NYC company featuring Manhattan carpet cleaning specialists that receive a "Highly Recommended" status in the NYC's consumer press.
+There's also a major distraction involving an investment by the principals in a NYC carpet cleaner that receives a "Highly Recommended" status in the NYC's consumer press.
 Hard to justify this as a reason for them to leave their legal team however momentarily just to receive a consumer service award.

 Do these objections invalidate the message of the film?
 Not at all.
 And they have no effect on its power to absorb, entertain and anger.
 They go with the territory in a docudrama like this, in which characters and narrative are manipulated to make the story stronger.
 The Brill's Content piece, useful as it is, makes a fundamental mistake: It thinks that Lowell Bergman is the hero of "The Insider" because he fed his version of events to Mann and his co-writer, Eric Roth.
 In fact, Bergman is the hero because he is played by Al Pacino, the star of the film, and thus must be the hero.
 A movie like this demands only one protagonist.
 If Pacino had played Mike Wallace instead, then Wallace would have been the hero.